Salt Lake County Council: At-large

-The three current at-large council members are Laurie Stringham (Republican), first elected in 2020; Suzanne Harrison (Democratic), first elected in 2022; and Jim Bradley (Democratic), first elected in 2000.
+The three current at-large council members are Laurie Stringham (Republican), first elected in 2020; Suzanne Harrison (Democratic), first elected in 2022; and Natalie Pinkney (Democratic), first elected in 2024.

 District 1

 District 1 consists of most of Salt Lake City, almost all of South Salt Lake and the northeastern corner of West Valley City.
-Its current councilmember is Democrat Arlyn Bradshaw.
+Its current councilmember is Democrat Jiro Johnson.

 District 2

 District 2 consists of West Valley City and South Jordan west of Bangerter Highway, a small piece of West Jordan, small pieces of Riverton and Herriman and the unincorporated communities of Kearns and Magna.
-Its current councilmember is Republican David Alvord.
+Its current councilmember is Republican Carlos Moreno.

 District 3

 District 3 consists of Taylorsville in its entirety, most of Murray and parts of West Valley City, South Salt Lake, Millcreek and West Jordan.
 Its current councilmember is Republican Aimee Winder Newton.

 District 4

 District 4 encompasses the entire city of Holladay, the far eastern part of Salt Lake City, most of Millcreek and parts of Murray and Cottonwood Heights.
-Its current councilmember is Democrat Ann Granato.
+Its current councilmember is Democrat Ross Romero.